serokell/blog-posts/untyped-lambda-calculus/article.md

 ### Church booleans

 Let us now introduce booleans.
-We will follow Church here.
+We will do it in the same way Church did in his original paper.
-However, it's not the only way.
+However, that's not the only way.
 Arguably, there are infinitely many ways to encode values as functions.

 So, let us declare two combinators:
-$tru = \lambda x\; y. x,$ and $fls = \lambda x\;y. y.$ We're calling these $tru$ and $fls$ to disambiguate them from atomic boolean values.
+$tru = \lambda x\; y. x,$ and $fls = \lambda x\;y. y.$ We're calling these $tru$ and $fls$ to disambiguate them from actual boolean values $true$ and $false$ that aren't actually abstractions.
+$true$ and $false$ are, hopefully obviously, not a part of the pure lambda calculus, but we can introduce them as terms in an impure lambda calculus.

 Now, the structure of these definitions is rather curious.
 $tru$ is a two-argument function that returns its first argument and ignores the second, while $fls$ returns the second and ignores the first.